mesmo-dev/mesmo/docs/data.md

 | `self_discharge_rate` | 1/h | Energy storage self discharge rate. |
 | `marginal_cost` | $/kWh | Marginal cost of power generation. *Currently, prices / costs are assumed to be in SGD.* |

-For most DER types, the `der_models` table is supplemented by timeseries / schedule definitions in the tables `der_timeseries` or `der_schedules` based on the columns `definition_type` / `definition_name`.
-Furthermore, not all columns / parameters are required by all DER types:
+For most DER types, the `der_models` table is supplemented by timeseries / schedule definitions in the tables `der_timeseries` / `der_schedules` or supplementary parameter definitions in `der_cooling_plants` based on the columns `definition_type` / `definition_name`.
+Furthermore, each DER type relies on a different subset of columns / parameters in `der_models`.
+The table below outlines the required supplementary definitions for as well as the required columns for each DER type:

 | DER type | Description | Required columns | Required supplementary definitions |
 | --- | --- | --- | --- |